v-research/knowledgezero/source/_posts/all-work-and-no-play-makes-xss.md

 *Prof. Mann:* Stored XSS happens whenever the malicious client-side code is saved somewhere in the backend and retrieved and executed by a victim user.

-*Us, thinking:* Oh, I see, it's the usual case when you register a new user with name ``<script>alert("storedXSS”)</script>`` and then you log-in into a page that "visualizes” your name, opening an alert box!
+*Us, thinking:* Oh, I see, it's the usual case when you register a new user with name ``<script>alert("storedXSS")</script>`` and then you log-in into a page that "visualizes" your name, opening an alert box!

-*Prof. Mann:* Reflected XSS happens whenever the malicious client-side code is not saved by the web application but is "reflected” within a web page.
+*Prof. Mann:* Reflected XSS happens whenever the malicious client-side code is not saved by the web application but is "reflected" within a web page.

-*Us, thinking:* Sure, that's, for example, when I fill in a form searching for ``<script>alert("reflectedXSS”)</script>`` and then the page "visualizes” the entry you searched for.
+*Us, thinking:* Sure, that's, for example, when I fill in a form searching for ``<script>alert("reflectedXSS")</script>`` and then the page "visualizes" the entry you searched for.

 ## Specchio Riflesso chi lo dice sa di esserlo.[*]
 [*]the title "Specchio Riflesso chi lo dice sa di esserlo" is in Italian and refers to a childish mockery like "boing flip"